Engee documentation

 Rate Transition

-Control of data transfer between blocks operating at different rates (sampling rate).
+Controls data transfer between blocks operating at different rates (sampling rates).

 Description

 The Rate Transition block transfers data from the output of a block operating at one rate to the input of a block operating at a different rate.
-Correct setting of the block parameters allows to find a balance between data integrity and transfer determinism on the one hand, and higher performance or memory saving on the other hand.
+Correctly setting the parameters of the block allows you to find a balance between data integrity and transmission determinism on the one hand, and higher performance or memory savings on the other hand.

 Processing parameters